 Trek details

-The trek is moderate not a stroll, but nothing that’ll wreck you either.
+The trek is moderate, not a stroll, but nothing that’ll wreck you either.
 Around 12 to 14 km one way, takes about 4 to 6 hours depending on your pace.
-Forests, waterfalls, some steep bits.
+Forests, waterfalls, and some steep bits.
 Beginners with decent fitness can handle it, and you’ll feel properly accomplished at the top.

 Jeep ride from Kollur